alexatallo/emotion-detection-tweets/README.md

 - CNN (English)
 - CNN (Spanish)

-We experimented with various models and found that the **Convolutional Neural Network (CNN)** delivered the best performance, particularly in detecting nuanced and rare emotions.
+We experimented with various models and found that the **Convolutional Neural Network (CNN)** delivered the best performance, particularly in detecting rare emotions.
 As a result, **we selected the CNN as the final deployed model** in the application.

 ---